manuelfcreis/necas.dev/README.md

+# Necas.dev
 This is my personal website!
+I built it in early 2019.

 It's very simple and it's meant to be quick to load, easy to browse and fun to look at.
 It's built using core react and it was bootstrapped with _create react app_